Mahmoud Ahmadinejad: 2017 presidential election

-It was rumored that Ahmadinejad would run for presidency again in 2017 after he did not deny plans when questioned by the media in 2015.
-Ahmadinejad remained mostly out of the public eye since leaving office, but his anti-Western rhetoric and combative style remained popular among many Iranian Principlists, and he was widely viewed as among the most formidable political figures capable of unseating Hassan Rouhani.
+It was rumored that Ahmadinejad would run for president again in 2017 after he did not deny plans when questioned by the media in 2015.
+Ahmadinejad remained mostly out of the public eye after leaving office, but his anti-Western rhetoric and combative style remained popular among many Iranian Principlists, and he was widely viewed as among the most formidable political figures capable of unseating Hassan Rouhani.
 In December 2015, it was reported that he had begun his presidential campaign by appointing his campaign's chiefs.
 He also began provincial travels in April 2016 by traveling to Amol.
 Travels were continued until September 2016, when he traveled to Gorgan.
 Ahmadinejad's advisors said his travels were not electoral and he only delivered speeches due to public demand.
 In September 2016, it was rumored that Ahmadinejad had asked Ali Khamenei, Supreme Leader of Iran, for permission to run for the office and was rejected by Khamenei, who said that it was not in the best interests of Iran.
-On 26 September 2016, Ayatollah Khamenei confirmed the news, stated that it was only advice, not an order.
+On 26 September 2016, Khamenei confirmed the news, but stated that it was only advice, not an order.
 It was the first time since Khamenei's election as Supreme Leader in 1989 that he advised a person to not run for election.
 Formerly, some candidates had asked him for advice (former president Akbar Hashemi Rafsanjani for his campaign in 2005 and 2013), but Khamenei chose to not give his opinion on those occasions.
-The following day, Ahmadinejad officially announced he will not run in the upcoming 2017 presidential election.
+The following day, Ahmadinejad officially announced he would not run in the upcoming 2017 presidential election.
 He later supported Hamid Baghaei's candidacy.
 However, Ahmadinejad registered as presidential candidate on 12 April 2017.
-He was disqualified by the Guardian Council on 20 April 2017, making him the second person after Akbar Hashemi Rafsanjani to be barred from running the office for a third term.
+He was disqualified by the Guardian Council on 20 April 2017, making him the second person after Akbar Hashemi Rafsanjani to be barred from running for a third presidential term.

 2017–18 Iranian protests

-During the 2017–18 Iranian protests Ahmadinejad criticized the current government of Iran and later supreme leader Ali Khamenei.
+During the 2017–18 Iranian protests, Ahmadinejad criticized the current government of Iran and later supreme leader Ali Khamenei.

 2022 Russian invasion of Ukraine

 On 2 March 2022, Ahmadinejad expressed his support for Ukraine and the President of Ukraine Volodymyr Zelenskyy during the 2022 Russian invasion of Ukraine.
-On Twitter, he stated that Iran stands with Ukraine and expressed his admiration of the Ukrainian resistance, while claiming that "the resistance uncovered the Satanic plots of enemies of mankind."
-He also warned the President of Russia Vladimir Putin that if he fails to stop the invasion, he would have "no achievement" to show for it, only remorse.
+On Twitter, he stated that Iran stands with Ukraine and expressed his admiration of the Ukrainian resistance while claiming that "the resistance uncovered the Satanic plots of enemies of mankind."
+He also warned the President of Russia Vladimir Putin that if he failed to stop the invasion, he would have "no achievement" to show for it, only remorse.
 Ahmadinejad's views on the Russian invasion are in stark contrast to the official pro-Russian stance of the Government of Iran, which blamed NATO and the United States for instigating the war.

+2024 presidential election

+On 2 June, Ahmadinejad expressed interest in running in the election and applied to be considered as a candidate.
+However, he was disqualified from running on 9 June.